TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 ## Overview
 I implemented two methods.
 The naive implementation 'average\_degree\_naive.py' and the hash-table implemenation 'average\_degree\_hash.py'.

+Please run 'bash ./run.sh' in root directory to test the performance.
+I included the 'example.txt', which contains the graph according to the provided demo.

 ### Naive implementation
 The naive implementation computes the total number of degrees as the twice of the total number of the edges.
 Since all hashtags in a tweet form a complete graph, it uses the 'edge\_update' function to compute the size of edges in an union of $n$ complete graphs.
 This function uses the inclusion-exclusion principle to compute the union of n graphs as the union of new graph and the existing graph.
 It requies recursively compute the intersection of new graph with each graph formed by the previous hashtags